Let me guide you to Medellín – which is also a great gateway for a fantastic day trip to the mesmerizing town of Guatapé.

 We took a boat ride on Lago Guatapé where a lovely Colombian family shared a laugh and their aguardiente from a tetra pack with us while we were maneuvering around the remains of Pablo Escobar’s former mansion.

-The main reason for doing this tour were the panoramic views from La Piedra.
+The main reason for doing this tour was the panoramic views from La Piedra.

 After climbing 750 steps, you have a great view of the picturesque composition of numberless islands.
 I’m sorry, guys, I took my pictures when there were dark grey clouds and shitty light so they look nothing like the ones I saw on the internet.